ewdhp/linear-algebra-foundations/README.md

 ## 📚 Contents

-This repository is organized into five core topics:
+This repository is organized into six core topics:

 ### 1. [Vectors](./vectors/)
 - Represent data points, parameters, and embeddings